SaumilShah66/PyQt5-GUI-for-force-reading-and-plotting/README.md

 * PySerial
 * matplotlib

-This is a screenshot of how GUI looks.
+This is a screenshot of how this multithreaded GUI looks.
 You can control motion of two stepper motors with this software.
-Two force sensors and one camera are also connected to the PC and this software can be used for data acquisition.
+Two force sensors and one camera are also connected to the PC and this software can be used for data acquisition with multiple threads.
 Force sensors used are mentioned below.

 * Mark 10 force gauge (http://www.mark-10.com/instruments/force/series4.html)
     Force gauge is connected to PC with DB9 connector for RS232 serial protocol.
 Refer to mark10_force_reader.py file, for understanding of getting data from this force gauge.